 What is the Spec MX-5 Challenge Invitational Series?

 Invitational Series drivers are provided with a fully prepped race car and full arrive & drive services at the event in which they participate.
-A total of 25 Invitational drivers (5 per event) are expected to compete over the five Invitational events during 2020.
+A total of 25 Invitational drivers (5 per event) are expected to compete over the five regular season Invitational events during 2020.

 How do I qualify for an Invitational?